fdformula/MathlyLua/README.md

 Mathly is deveoped in Lua 5.4.6.
 It works with present newest version 5.4.7.
 It might work with previous versions.

+You may download Lua source code in https://lua.org/ or built Windows binary commands in, say, https://www.nuget.org/packages/lua/.

 ## Where to place the downloaded files?

 ### 1. In either the folder of your Lua code files to run/debug or